The Constitution of

 Article: 1 : Name

-This Association shall be named and called ” TAMIL CULTURAL ASSOCIATION OF WATERLOO REGION” .
-Abbreviation: TCAWR.
+This Association shall be named and called ” TAMIL CULTURAL ASSOCIATION OF WATERLOO REGION ” .
+Abbreviation: TCAWR or TCA.

 Article: 2: Objective

-1. Shall actively promote and nurture Tamil language, Arts, Culture and Community.
+1. Shall actively promote and nurture Tamil language, Arts, Culture and Community in and around the Region of waterloo – Wellington, Ontario.

 3. Shall promote the goodwill, assist and maintain cordial relationships with Tamil community and with other associations within Canada and around the globe.